 - Food and Drug Administration (FDA) approval of hydrocodone ER tablets (Hysingla ER®) was evaluated in an unpublished randomized double-blind, placebo controlled, multi-center, 12-week clinical trial in both opioid-experienced and opioid-naïve patients with moderate to severe chronic low back pain.
 Patients received either hydrocodone ER 20 to 120 mg tablets or matching placebo in a 1:1 ratio.
 There was a statistically significant difference in the weekly average pain scores at week 12 between the hydrocodone ER and placebo groups with a least square mean (standard deviation [SD]) difference of -0.53 (0.180) (95% confidence interval [CI], -0.882 to -0.178; P=0.0016).
 There were also significant improvements in proportion of responders, and Patient's Global Impression of Change scores. - The effectiveness of fentanyl in relieving pain appears to be similar to that of morphine sulfate sustained-release for the treatment of cancer and noncancer pain, and chronic lower back pain.
-Compared to morphine sulfate sustained-release, fentanyl transdermal systems appear to be associated with less constipation. - A trial comparing hydrocodone ER capsules to placebo in patients with moderate to severe chronic low back pain demonstrated hydrocodone ER had a lower mean change from baseline in pain intensity scores compared to placebo at 12 weeks (P=0.008).
-In addition, there was a significantly higher amount of treatment responders in the hydrocodone ER group compared to the placebo group (P<0.001) at the end of treatment, and subject global assessment of medication scores increased from baseline significantly in the hydrocodone ER group compared to placebo (P<0.0001). - In one trial, hydromorphone ER demonstrated greater efficacy in the treatment of lower back pain with regard to reducing pain intensity (P<0.001) and pain scores (P<0.01) compared to placebo.
+Compared to morphine sulfate sustained-release, fentanyl transdermal systems appear to be associated with less constipation.32-34 - A trial comparing hydrocodone ER capsules to placebo in patients with moderate to severe chronic low back pain demonstrated hydrocodone ER had a lower mean change from baseline in pain intensity scores compared to placebo at 12 weeks (P=0.008).
+In addition, there was a significantly higher amount of treatment responders in the hydrocodone ER group compared to the placebo group (P<0.001) at the end of treatment, and subject global assessment of medication scores increased from baseline significantly in the hydrocodone ER group compared to placebo (P<0.001). - In one trial, hydromorphone ER demonstrated greater efficacy in the treatment of lower back pain with regard to reducing pain intensity (P<0.001) and pain scores (P<0.01) compared to placebo.
 In a noninferiority analysis of a hydromorphone ER compared to oxycodone ER, two agents provided similar pain relief in the management of osteoarthritic pain. - Methadone has demonstrated a greater efficacy over placebo for the treatment of nonmalignant neuropathic pain and similar efficacy compared to slow-release morphine sulfate for the treatment of cancer pain. - A trial comparing different long-acting formulations of morphine sulfate for the treatment of osteoarthritis pain demonstrated that both Avinza® (morphine sulfate ER) and MS Contin® (morphine sulfate ER) significantly reduced pain from baseline (P≤0.05 for both).
 Both treatments also reduced overall arthritis pain intensity, and achieved comparable improvements in physical functioning and stiffness.
 Each treatment significantly improved certain sleep parameters compared to placebo.
 In a crossover trial, morphine sulfate (MS Contin®) was compared to fentanyl transdermal systems, and more patients preferred fentanyl transdermal systems (P<0.001), and reported on average, lower pain intensity scores than morphine sulfate phase (P<0.001). - Clinical trial data evaluating the combination long acting opioid agent morphine/naltrexone is limited.
-As mentioned previously, this product was recalled by the manufacturer due to not meeting a prespecified stability requirement during routine testing in March 2011. - Morphine/naltrexone has demonstrated significantly better pain control compared to placebo in patients with osteoarthritis pain. - Oxycodone ER has demonstrated significantly greater efficacy compared to placebo for the treatment of neuropathic pain and chronic refractory neck pain.
-For the treatment of cancer pain, no significant differences were observed between oxycodone ER and morphine sulfate ER in reducing pain intensity.
+As mentioned previously, this product was recalled by the manufacturer due to not meeting a prespecified stability requirement during routine testing in March 2011. - Morphine/naltrexone has demonstrated significantly better pain control compared to placebo in patients with osteoarthritis pain. - Oxycodone ER has demonstrated significantly greater efficacy compared to placebo for the treatment of neuropathic pain and chronic refractory neck pain.43-45 For the treatment of cancer pain, no significant differences were observed between oxycodone ER and morphine sulfate ER in reducing pain intensity.
 The average number of rescue doses used within a 24 hour period was significantly less with morphine sulfate ER (P=0.01), and the incidence of nausea and sedation were similar between treatments.
-46 - Oxymorphone ER has produced similar mean daily pain intensity scores compared to both morphine sulfate and oxycodone ER for the treatment of chronic cancer pain.
-The average scheduled daily dose of study drug and average total daily dose decreased after patients crossed over to oxymorphone ER from morphine sulfate or oxycodone ER.
-No significant changes were observed in visual analog pain scores, quality of life domains, or quality of sleep in any of the treatment groups.